randdusing/cordova-plugin-bluetoothle/readme.md

 ## initialize ##
 Initialize Bluetooth on the device.
-Must be called before anything else.
-If Bluetooth is disabled, the user will be prompted to enable it on Android devices.
-Note: Although Bluetooth initialization could initially be successful, there's no guarantee whether it will stay enabled.
-Each call checks whether Bluetooth is disabled.
-If it becomes disabled, the user must reinitialize Bluetooth, connect to the device, start a read/write operation, etc. If Bluetooth is disabled, you can request the user to enable it by setting the request property to true.
+Must be called before anything else and only once.
+Callback will continuously be used whenever Bluetooth is enabled or disabled.
+Use the request property to prompt the user to enable Bluetooth.

 ```javascript
 bluetoothle.initialize(initializeSuccessCallback, initializeErrorCallback);